Bond percolation in distorted square and triangular lattices

 The variation of $p_\mathrm{b}$ with $d$ for different fixed values of $\alpha$ is shown in Fig.\ref{fig:tdp}(a).
 Not surprisingly, $p_\mathrm{b}$ reduces as $d$ is increased.
 Crossing at very small values of $d$ is a manifestation of the fact discussed in point no. 3 above.

 A similar density plot [Fig.\ref{fig:tdp}(b)] for $p_\mathrm{b}(\alpha,d)$ is shown for the distorted triangular lattice.
-The blank portions on the left top and bottom corners indicate regions of no spanning.
+The blank portions at the bottom-left and bottom-right corners indicate regions of no spanning.
 The dashed line indicates $\delta_\mathrm{Max}^\mathrm{Tr}(\alpha)$.
 The region to the left of this line indicates $p_\mathrm{b}=2\sin (\pi /18)$, the bond percolation threshold for the regular triangular lattice.